aredston19/aredston19.Github.io/bank.md

 Two other convenient calculations you can take from your data are MIN & MAX which as you would expect return the lowest and highest values for a column.
 In this example, it returns the lowest and highest values for each of the 13 regions that the world bank keeps data.

 ### Conclusion ###

-SQL is a great took to learn and the ebay way to get better at it is to practice practice practice with a dataset.
-In order to pratice, I have been working on the web browser csvfiddle.io, which allows you to
+SQL is a great tool to learn and invaluable for data analysts, but it isn't easy to pick up right away.
+The best way to get better at it is to practice practice practice; speifically practice with a dataset you find interesting, that you are interested in uncovering insights about.
+SQL may seem overwhelming for someone who has never used it.
+If you are interested in learning SQL but don't know where to start, csvfiddle.io is a great place to begin.
+CSV Fiddle is a web browser that allows you to upload a csv file and begin practicing SQL without needing to download any applications to your computer.